 Multi-level.
 Set up multiple approval layers and add stakeholders in each layer.
 Having multiple stakeholders per level memes that any of their approval moves the status of the post forward.

-What kinds of social media content can you include in a calendar?
+What kinds of social media content can you include in a social media calendar?

 Oh gosh, so many.
 Where do I even start?
 Here are a few social media calendar ideas to get you started:

 Comparisons and “versus content.”
 This is a very sought-after type of content, and you should never shy away from comparing your product or service to the competitors.
 Put the right spin on it, and this storytelling tactic can do wonders for your conversion.

 Company news.
 This is pretty straightforward – it’s always a good idea to keep your audience in the loop.

 Lists.
 An easy, if overly-used digestible type of content.
 It’s the older cousin of the “how-to” school of blog articles.

 Q&As.
 Very easy to put together and schedule and also a great way to engage your audience.